A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 Dedicated Management has been previously enabled, you will see the

-IPv4 address you configured on eth2 in the BDDS Administration Console.
+IPv4 address you configured on eth2 in the DNS/DHCP Server

 - IPv6 Address and Subnet—configure an

-IPv6 address and subnet to the Services interface (eth2).
+IPv6 address and subnet to the Service interface (eth2).
 If

 you assigned an IPv6 address from the DNS/DHCP Server Administration Console during initial set-up of the DNS/DHCP Server, the fields will be automatically

 - IPv6 address: 2001:db8::AC10:FE02

-- IPv6 Address and Subnet—configure an IPv6 address and subnet to the Services interface (eth2).
-If you assigned an IPv6 address from the BDDS Administration Console during initial setup of the DNS/DHCP Server, the fields will be automatically populated.
+- IPv6 Address and Subnet—configure an IPv6 address and subnet to the Service interface (eth2).
+If you assigned an IPv6 address from the DNS/DHCP Server Administration Console during initial set-up of the DNS/DHCP Server, the fields will be automatically populated.
 For example:

-- XHA Backbone—select the check box if you want to configure the xHA interface and specify the IPv4 address and netmask to be used.
-For more information about xHA, refer to Crossover high availability (xHA).
+- xHA Backbone—select the check box if you want to configure the xHA interface and specify the IPv4 address and netmask to be used.

 - Enable Redundancy—select the check box to